alexrainman/CarouselView/README.md

 #### Known issues

 - You have to provide HeighRequest for elements like Label, Entry ...
+I still need to figure it out how to propagate request layout down to each children.

 ```xml
 <StackLayout Padding="10">